apache/maven/maven-core-it/README.txt

         interpolated into other areas in the POM.
 This may strictly be a boolean
         problem: I captured the problem as it was reported.

+it0095: Test URL calculation when modules are in sibling dirs of parent.
+(MNG-2006)

 -------------------------------------------------------------------------------

 - generated sources